9 Things to Do in Oslo:

 Imagine that you jump out from Holmekollen!

 Another piece of cultural heritage is the world-class ski jumping hill Holmekollen located in northwestern Oslo.
-The view is amazing when you approach the iconic hill from the city side.
-It is at the same time the gateway to Nordmarka, the forests just off Oslo with lots of options for cross-country skiing in winter and hiking in summer.
+The view is amazing when approaching the iconic hill from the city side.
+It is at the same time the gateway to Nordmarka, the forests just off Oslo, with lots of options for cross-country skiing in winter and hiking in summer.
 You can enter the vast area from Tryvann or Frognerseteren.

 The current ski jump is among the most modern in the world – dating from only 2010, designed by the JDS Architects.
 It opened for the World Championships in 2011.
 With an inrun length of 96.95 metres, the massive 1,000-ton steel construction enables the perfect jump towards the downhill slope.

 To get more insight into the ski jumping history, you may visit Holmekollen Ski Museum, also located here.
-Ascending the tower, you will be able to enjoy panoramic views of Oslo and the surrounding landscape – and imagine that you are going to jump out from the ramp here!
+Ascending the tower, you can enjoy panoramic views of Oslo and the surrounding landscape – and imagine that you are jumping out from the ramp here!

 Walk on the Acrobat Bridge.

 The Acrobat Bridge is a newer pedestrian bridge connecting the neighbourhoods Grønland and Bjørvika across the train tracks.
-It is part of the urban development plan for the area, also including Oslo Opera House and the new Munch Museum.
+It is part of the urban development plan for the area, which also includes the Oslo Opera House and the new Munch Museum.

 Designed by the Norwegian L2 Architects, the structure is a state-of-the-art construction featuring an ingenious architectural design.

-The spectacular bridge is today a favourite tourist spot in Oslo, both in daylight and by night!
-It has four 7-shaped pillars and a hanging gangway – and is absolutely unique in the world.
+Today, the spectacular bridge is a favourite tourist spot in Oslo, both in daylight and by night!
+It has four 7-shaped pillars and a hanging gangway – and is unique.

-In 2012 the bridge was awarded the Certificate of Excellence in ECCS, European Award for Steel Bridges.
+The bridge was awarded the Certificate of Excellence in ECCS, the European Award for Steel Bridges in 2012.

 Visit Oslo City Hall from 1950 – there is free entry!